widgetbook/widgetbook/packages/widgetbook/README.md

 ### `deviceFrameBuilder`

-The `deviceFrameBuilder` in combination with the `deviceFrame` can be used to add your or an existing implementation of a device frame:
+The `deviceFrameBuilder` in combination with the `frames` property can be used to add your or an existing implementation of a device frame:

 For the [device_frame](https://pub.dev/packages/device_frame) package this can look like this: